GCBallesteros/jupytext.nvim/README.md

 For `jupytext.nvim` to run correctly you will also need to make sure that you have the `jupytext` CLI installed (`pip install jupytext`).

-If jupytext is available and yet when you open a notebook you still see a wall of inescrutable JSON then it may be that `jupytext.nvim` wasn't available due to lazy loading.
+If `jupytext` is available and yet when you open a notebook you still see a wall of inscrutable JSON then it may be that `jupytext.nvim` wasn't available due to lazy loading.
 The easiest fix is to not lazy load this plugin.
 For example if using `lazy.nvim` just set `lazy=false`.
 This plugin is tiny and will be a rounding error on your startup time.